 STEP 10 – Explore The dashboard.

 2. Post regularly.

 They help you outrank your competitors.
 The possibilities with Posts are limitless!
 Posts show up prominently in your business Knowledge Panel, so don’t miss this chance to stand out.

 3. Update your Information regularly.

-There are a diversity of questions Google wants you to fill out to complete your Google My Business profile.
+There are a diversity of questions Google wants you to fill out to complete your Google Business Profile profile.
 When done, your listing will have important primary data to make it easier for potential customers to find more information about your company.

 And if you don’t fill out that information, someone else could.
 Unfortunately, many business owners don’t realise that anyone can recommend a change (or “edit”) to your business listing, including your competitors.

-The website builder found in the Google My Business platform was designed to rapidly help small business owners set up a landing page kind of website with the necessary information that a client might need.
+The website builder found in the Google Business Profile platform was designed to rapidly help small business owners set up a landing page kind of website with the necessary information that a client might need.

 5. Get Reviewed.

 Reviews make your business genuine it also makes you stand far away from your competitors.
 One major factor that drives prospective customers to want to patronise you is that they see that customers are already reviewing your business.